jonasacres/bodbridge/README.md

 ### 1. Install ruby and gems

-Install Ruby (tested with version 2.5), and the following gems:
+Install Ruby, and the following gems:
   - sinatra
   - rest-client

 eg. `sudo gem install sinatra rest-client`

+bodbridge was developed with Ruby 2.3.1p112, sinatra 2.0.5 and rest-client 1.8.0.

 ### 2. Configure API credentials